GopalSinghRajput/Web-Traffic-Times-Series-Forecasting/README.md

 # Web traffic time series forecasting
 👋 Welcome to my Web traffic time series forecasting model project!
-This project uses a pre-trained CNN model to forecast the web traffic by using sessions on hour index.
+This project uses LSTM model to forecast the web traffic by using sessions on hour index.
 # Dataset
 The dataset used for this project is available [here](https://www.kaggle.com/kajal1/web-traffic-forecast-dataset)
 # Model